annaelizabeth2019/code-review-tool/README.md

 - Praises good practices
 - Posts comment summarizing feedback to the PR
 - Automatically de-duplicates comments on subsequent commits to the PR
+- Pass/Fail recommendation for each PR that allows the workflow to fail if a major flaw is detected

 ## Usage as a GitHub Action
 This project is designed to run as a GitHub Action using Docker.
 It fetches the PR diff and sends it to OpenAI for review.